-How do I cite when paraphrasing more than one consecutive sentence?
+How do I cite when paraphrasing more than one sentence?

 Answer